anunkwp/KotlinMvvmStructure/README.md

 # KotlinMvvmStructure
 This project create for learning about Kotlin MVVM Structure with Coroutine.
-หome points may be wrong.
+Some points may be wrong.
 Please advise me.
 ** Experince coding in Android Studio 10 month.